amesar/mlflow-tools/mlflow_tools/export_import/README.md

                                   [required]

+  --experiment-name TEXT          Destination experiment name.  [required] --mlmodel-fix BOOLEAN           Add correct run ID in destination MLmodel
+                                  artifact.
+Can be expensive for deeply nested artifacts.  [default: True]

-  --experiment-name TEXT          Destination experiment name.  [required] --use-src-user-id BOOLEAN       Set the destination user ID to the source
+  --use-src-user-id BOOLEAN       Set the destination user ID to the source
                                   user ID.
 Source user ID is ignored when importing into Databricks since setting it